isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 ## Equivalence Relations

-It's a good habit to look for what generalizes whenever you notice something you already understand is a special case of something more abstract.
+It's a good habit to look for what generalizes whenever you notice a connection to something you already understand.
 In this case, how much of our understanding of propositional equality lifts to relations in general?

 Recall the three properties we showed about propositional equality: reflexivity, symmetry, and transitivity.
 Reflexivity was the notion that every element is